Cost to Build a Garden Wall

 Planning Permission for a Garden Brick Wall

-There are, however, additional restrictions if your building within the grounds of a listed building or you live in a conservation area.
-In which case it is always best to check with your local authority before starting work.
+There are, however, additional restrictions if you are building within the grounds of a listed building or you live in a conservation area.
+It is always best to check with your local authority before starting work.

 Building Regulations for a Garden Brick Wall